Menu

 Research Grants & Funding

-THPBA is committed to supporting HPB research in East Africa.
-We provide seed grants for pilot studies, facilitate access to international funding opportunities, and assist members in developing competitive grant applications.
+As a young association, we are building our capacity to support HPB research in Tanzania.
+We aim to provide seed grants, facilitate access to international funding opportunities, and help members develop competitive grant applications.

-Annual competitive seed grants of up to $5,000 for members conducting original HPB research.
-Priority given to early-career investigators and projects addressing regional disease burden.
+We plan to offer competitive seed grants for members conducting original HPB research.
+Priority will be given to early-career investigators and projects addressing disease burden in Tanzania.
+Details to be announced.

 International Partnership Grants